Moduli of real pointed quartic curves: Reflection groups and real tori

-The action of $W$ on $\mathbb{T}$ on the complement of the mirrors $\mathbb{T}^\circ$ is not free in general.
-This is because the group $P/Q$ can have fixed points in $\mathbb{T}^\circ$.
-The stabilisers are described by the following lemma.
+The action of $W$ on $\mathbb{T}$ on the complement of the mirrors $\mathbb{T}^\circ$ is not free in general: the group $P/Q$ can have fixed points in $\mathbb{T}^\circ$.
+The stabilizers are described by the following lemma.

-\begin{lem} For $t\in \mathbb{T}$ the stabiliser $\Stab_W(t)$ is the extension of a reflection group $\Stab_W^r(t)$ by a finite group of diagram automorphisms. \end{lem} \begin{proof} Consider the exponential sequence
+\begin{lem} For $t\in \mathbb{T}$ the stabilizer $\Stab_W(t)$ is the extension of a reflection group $\Stab_W^r(t)$ by a finite subgroup of the automorphisms of a fundamental alcove of $W_a$. \end{lem} \begin{proof} Consider the exponential sequence

 where $\exp: z \mapsto e^{2 \pi i z}$.
-By tensoring from the right with $P$ we obtain another exact sequence:
+By tensoring from the right with $P$ we obtain another exact sequence